720kb/node-amqp/README.md

 //1st approach register a consumer: worker.consume()
 .then(message => {
-  worker.cancelConsumer(); //cancels the consumer, so this handler is called once let messageArrived = message.content.toString();
+  worker.cancelConsumer(); //if you want to cancel the consumer call this method. let messageArrived = message.content.toString();

   console.info(`${messageArrived} arrived from producer`);